cga-harvard/Hypermap-Registry/README.md

 Harvesting will be performed by the Django server if SKIP_CELERY_TASK = True, otherwise by Celery.
 Please note that harvesting operations can be time consuming, so it is better to setup a Celery process if possible.

+## Celery How To ##

+How to purge the Celery queue:

+celery purge --broker=amqp://hypermap:password@localhost/hypermap